rnvannatta/vanity-scheme/manual/transport-ephemerons.md

 The guardian\_or\_chain field points to the guardian when the transport-pair is unsignaled, and formes a linked list of signaled transport-pairs from the guardian when it is signaled.
 Or #f if there is no guardian, and null when there is no guardian but the transport-pair is signaled.
 Determining signaled status is thus just checking the type of the object in the guardian\_or\_chain field. #f or a record type indicate an unsignaled pair, and anything else indicates a signaled pair.

-## Atomicity of Key-Datum-Unpack
+## Garbage Collector Atomicity of Key-Datum-Unpack

-Here's a brief description of implementing the atomic-to-the-garbage-collector requirement of key-datum-unpack.
 For a stop the world collector, this means that the garbage collection process must not be allowed to run at all during the dynamic extent of this procedure.
 For a concurrent collector, the mutator must atomically read all 3 fields in one step and the collector must atomically break all 3 fields in one step.
-Likewise, there must be compiler barriers on boths ends of this procedure, or the procedure must be uninlinable.